Academic Catalog

 Develop and implement effective classroom management strategies.

-Utilize Pennsylvania’s early childhood learning standards in developing learning experienceSelect, provide and evaluate materials and create new materials consistent with learning standards.
+Utilize Pennsylvania’s early childhood learning standards in developing learning experience.

 Explain the connection between materials, learning standards and instruction.